-NARRATIVE SUMMARY OF THE CORPORATION FOR PUBLIC BROADCASTING'S (CPB) BUDGET REQUESTS FOR FISCAL YEAR 2018/2020
+NARRATIVE SUMMARY OF THE CORPORATION FOR PUBLIC BROADCASTING'S (CPB) BUDGET REQUESTS FOR FISCAL YEAR 2020/2022

-The Corporation for Public Broadcasting is the steward of our nation's investment in a public media system that serves all Americans, every day with free public media content that informs, educates and enriches.
-CPB supports a healthy and vibrant network of public media stations that play an essential role in public safety and civic leadership as well as in providing trusted local journalism, high-quality educational programming and local services to communities throughout the nation.
-Through key initiatives such as Veterans Coming Home; American Graduate: Let's Make it Happen; Local and Regional Journalism Collaborations; Ready To Learn; and public safety, CPB encourages local public media stations throughout the United States to serve their diverse urban and rural communities and strengthen our civil society locally and nationally.
+The Corporation for Public Broadcasting is the steward of our nation's investment in a public media system that serves all Americans every day with free public media content that informs, educates and enriches.
+CPB supports a healthy and vibrant network of public media stations that play an essential role in education, public safety and civic leadership in communities across America.
+Through key initiatives such as Veterans Coming Home; American Graduate: Getting to Work; local and regional journalism collaborations; Ready To Learn; and public safety, CPB encourages local public media stations throughout the United States to serve their diverse urban and rural communities and strengthen our civil society, locally and nationally.

 CPB's education mission encompasses early childhood, elementary and secondary school, and lifelong learning.
-Beginning with Ready to Learn, a program proven to help preschoolers prepare to succeed in school, hundreds of millions of young children have benefited from this enrichment during public broadcasting's decades-long commitment.
-A growing number of state governments see Ready to Learn as an important element in achieving universal pre-school education.
+Beginning with Ready To Learn, a program proven to help preschoolers prepare to succeed in school, hundreds of millions of young children have benefited from this enrichment during public broadcasting's decades-long commitment.